Hawker Seahawk FGA Mk.6 Royal Navy Carrier-Based Fighter Trumpeter 1/48

 Seahawk is participating in combat in the Suez Crisis.
 Since the 10 squadrons participated, and one squadron has 20 aircraft so organized a total of 200 aircraft?
-It’s the considerable force, isn’t it?
+It’s a considerable force, isn’t it?

-Though there is not a mention to a manual, I think that you should put a weight in the front.
+Though there is no mention of a manual, I think that you should put a weight on the front.

 Marking is WV918/230-Z-B, 810Sqn, HMS Albion 1956.